nickjiang2378/interp_embed/README.md

 # InterpEmbed

 `interp_embed` turns unstructured text datasets into interpretable embeddings using sparse autoencoders (SAEs).
 Each feature in the embedding corresponds to a human-understandable concept, such as tone, topic, or reasoning style, making it easy to find granular insights about large corpora.
-The library lets you compute, store, and analyze these features for tasks like dataset comparison, concept correlation, and targeted clustering.
+The library lets you compute, store, and analyze these features for tasks like dataset comparison, bias detection, and targeted clustering.

 ## Setup